|High Speed Camera||Casio Exilim EX-ZR200 w/1000 FPS 224x64px video capture|

 Sure enough, again, G-SYNC sees no added delay, and V-SYNC sees the expected 1 frame of delay.

-Further testing may be required, but it appears on the latest public build of Windows 10 with out-of-the-box settings (sans “Game Mode”), G-SYNC somehow bypasses the 1 frame of delay added by the DWM.
+Further testing may be required, but it appears on the latest public build of Windows 10 with out-of-the-box settings (with or without “Game Mode”), G-SYNC somehow bypasses the 1 frame of delay added by the DWM.
 That said, I still don’t suggest borderless or windowed mode over exclusive fullscreen due to the 3-5% decrease in performance, but if these findings are true across configurations, it great news for games that only offer a borderless windowed option, or for multitaskers with secondary monitors.

 Bonus Points: Hidden Benefits of High Refresh Rate G-SYNC